bahatiphill/bahatiphill.github.io/_posts/2019-08-22-monitoring-twitter-with-elk.md

 featured-image-alt: Photo by Con Karampelas on Unsplash
 unsplash-image-owner: Con Karampelas
 tags: [twitter, elk, logstash, kibana, elasticsearch]
 summary: "started to play with its data through its APIs it offers to developers.
-I come up with this idea of watching tweets contain keywords I might be interested in."
+I come up with the idea of watching tweets contain keywords I might be interested in."
 permalink: /blog/:title/

 ---